Parenting as a Second Language

 So what is the modern parent to do?
 Read!
 The danger of reading, however, is going online and falling down a rabbit hole of advice.
-Parenting as a Second Language aims to lead parents through some of the big topics of parenting--like how to support kids, how to be empathetic and still keep limits, and how to ore our kids towards independence--but its primary focus is to help people find their parenting voice so they can parent with calm and confidence.
+Parenting as a Second Language aims to lead parents through some of the big topics of parenting--like how to support kids, how to be empathetic and still keep limits, and how to move our kids towards being responsible, independent adults--but its primary focus is to help people find their parenting voice so they can parent with calm and confidence.

 Order the book HERE.